Toby Love (album)

-Toby Love is the self-titled debut studio album by Puerto Rican-American performer Toby Love.
+Toby Love is the debut studio album by Puerto Rican-American performer Toby Love.
 It was released on September 5, 2006 by Sony BMG Norte.
-The album featured collaborations with Puerto Rican rapper Voltio and Puerto Rican duo R.K.M & Ken-Y, among others.
+The album featured collaborations with Puerto Rican rapper Julio Voltio and Puerto Rican duo R.K.M & Ken-Y, among others.
 Upon release, the album debuted at number twenty-seven on the Billboard Latin Albums chart, number forty-two on the Billboard Heatseekers Albums chart, number three on the Mid-Atlantic area division of the Billboard Heatseekers Albums chart and number eleven on Billboard Latin Rhythm Albums chart.
 The album spawned three singles, with the lead single, "Tengo Un Amor", becoming a success, in the Latin market, reaching number one in the Billboard Latin Rhythm Airplay chart, the top three of both the Billboard Latin Songs and Billboard Tropical Songs charts, while peaking at number 100 on the Billboard Hot 100 chart in the United States.
 Toby Love was awarded a Billboard Latin Music Award for "R&B/Hip-Hop Album of the Year".
-A Reloaded version was released on July 17, 2007 by Sony Music Entertainment.
+A remix version titled Toby Love: Reloaded was released on July 17, 2007 by Sony Music Entertainment.